-4. State and Federal Law
+5. State and Federal Law

-It is the responsibility of the Recipient to know and understand which state, federal, and local laws regulations, and ordinances are applicable to this Agreement and Project.
-Recipient shall be responsible for observing and complying with all applicable state and federal laws and regulations, and failure to comply may constitute a material breach.
+It is the responsibility of the Recipient to know and understand which State, Federal, and local laws, regulations, and ordinances are applicable to this Agreement and the Project, as described in Exhibit A. The Recipient shall be responsible for observing and complying with all applicable State and Federal laws and regulations.
+Failure to comply may constitute a material breach.

-5. Recipient Commitments
+6. Recipient Commitments